Cancel anytime

 Overview

-The ATAC Credit Rotation ETF (JOJO) is an actively managed ETF that seeks total return by rotating among different credit asset classes based on macroeconomic conditions and relative value opportunities.
-It aims to outperform the broad credit market by strategically allocating capital to sectors with the most attractive risk-adjusted returns.
+The ATAC Credit Rotation ETF is an actively managed fund that seeks to provide total return by rotating among different credit asset classes based on macroeconomic analysis.
+It aims to capitalize on relative value opportunities within the credit market.

 Reputation and Reliability